abakins/radio_astronomy_tools/README.md

 # radio_astronomy_tools
 A collection of scripts for reduction and imaging of radio astronomy data.
-These are designed for use in Python with the CASA packages https://casa.nrao.edu/
+These are designed for use in Python with the CASA packages https://casa.nrao.edu/.
+Everything is provided as-is, please e-mail alexander.akins@jpl.nasa.gov with any issues.

 ## solar_system